The Life Planning Process

 2. Presuming you have some means of gainful employment, how is your role helping or hindering the fulfillment of your life aspirations?

 3. What would your company/career need to look like in order to be most directly in pursuit of your life aspirations?

 4. How do you get your company/career to look like that?

 The Life Planning Session is a deep dive into what matters most to you and your spouse/partner, and how those are best aligned for maximum benefit to you both.

-Held at my offices in Albuquerque, New Mexico, USA, the Life Planning Session is a three day process.
+Held at my offices in Albuquerque, New Mexico, USA, the Life Planning Session is a two day process.